 Step 2 - Check the Water Meter

-Now that you know there isn’t any water accidentally dripping out, inspect your water meter to see if it is turning.
+Now that you know there isn’t any water accidentally dripping out of any fixtures, inspect your water meter to see if it is turning.

 If it is, your property likely has a water leak.
 You can detect the level of the severeness of the water leak by how quickly the numbers on the meter change.
 If the numbers are not changing, note them down and check back in an hour.